apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 The expression `isTerminated' = TRUE` means that only states where `isTerminated` equals to `TRUE` can be successors of the current state.
-In general, `isTerminated'` could also odepend on the value of `isTerminated`, but here, it does not.
+In general, `isTerminated'` could also depend on the value of `isTerminated`, but here, it does not.
 Likewise, `returnValue' = -(low + 1)` means that `returnValue` has the value `-(low + 1)` in the next state.
 The expression `UNCHANGED <<low, high>>` is a convenient shortcut for writing `low' = low /\